slarmoo/.github/profile/webServices/webSocket/chat.md

 1. Open up the code in VS Code and review what it is doing.
 1. Run and debug the example by pressing `F5` for the file `service/index.js`.
 You may need to select node.js as the debugger the first time you run.
 1. Run `npm run dev` from a console window in the example root directory.
-1. Open multiple browser windows and point them to http://localhost:5137 and start chatting.
+1. Open multiple browser windows and point them to http://localhost:5137.
+1. Provide a user name and start chatting.
 1. Use the browser's debugger to view the WebSocket communication.

 ![WebSocket Chat](webSocketChat.png)